 Ship: Celebrity Infinity | Ports: Key West, Cozumel

 Are you the sort of person who would much rather be in port than on the ship?
-Then check out this $449 cruise from MSC.
-Sailing from Miami, it stops in Roatan, Costa Maya, Cozumel, and then also has an overnight stay in Havana, Cuba.
-So not only do you get a lot of time in port, you also get one of the least expensive cruises to visit Cuba.
-These overnight stays are becoming more popular as they allow passengers a lot more time than the traditional eight hours in port.
+Then check out this $419 cruise from MSC.
+Sailing from Miami, it stops in Costa Maya, Belize City, Roatan, and MSC’s island, Ocean Cay.
+So not only do you get a lot of time in port, you also get one of the least expensive cruises to visit four different ports.
 Learn more about this trip.

-4 Night Alaska Cruise From Vancouver on Royal Caribbean
+7 Night Alaska Cruise From Vancouver on Norwegian

 3 Night Bahamas Cruise From Miami on Royal Caribbean

 By no means is this the best deal on our list.
 After all, it’s only for thee nights.
 Other cruises on our list can get you a seven-night cruise for about the same price.
-However, this does have the advantage of being aboard the Symphony of the Seas — Royal Caribbean’s newest and greatest ship.
-On board you’ll have the biggest and best amenities and features offered on a cruise ship, including the Bionic Bar (robotic bartenders), ziplining, laser tag for the kids… oh, and the ability to hold more than 6,000 passengers.
+However, this does have the advantage of being aboard the Oasis of the Seas — one of Royal Caribbean’s Oasis-class vessels that are the largest in the world.
+On board you’ll have the biggest and best amenities and features offered on a cruise ship, including the Bionic Bar (robotic bartenders), ziplining, all sorts of things to do for the kids… oh, and the ability to hold more than 6,000 passengers.
 Learn more about this trip.

 Sometimes it’s nice to keep things simple.
-This is a standard seven-night cruise departing Miami aboard the Carnival Magic… that costs just $409.
+This is an easy six-night cruise departing Miami aboard the Carnival Magic… that costs just $359.
 There’s also a little bonus.
-While most week-long cruises include three ports of call, this trip adds a fourth.
-You’ll have stops in Grand Cayman, Roatan, Belize City, and Cozumel before returning home to Miami.
+You’ll have stops in Half Moon Cay, Amber Cove, and Grand Turks — all highly desirable ports of call before returning home to Miami.
+Itineraries don’t get much better.
 Learn more about this trip.

 7 Night Caribbean Cruise From Miami on Norwegian

 Are you a fan of sailing aboard Norwegian Cruise Lines?
-If so, then you’d be interested in this $499 per-person cruise.
-It departs Miami aboard the Norwegian Getaway, which was launched just a few years ago.
+If so, then you’d be interested in this $479 per-person cruise.
+It departs Miami aboard the Norwegian Pearl.
 The cruise takes you to the western Caribbean, including stops in Roatan, and Costa Maya — two ports popular with many cruisers.
-In addition, there are also stops in Belize and Cozumel so you get plenty of time on shore… and not just on the ship.
+In addition, there are also stops in Harvest Caye (Norwegian’s island) and Cozumel so you get plenty of time on shore… and not just on the ship.
 Learn more about this trip.

 Not everyone has the time to head out for a week-long cruise.
-While we have a number of deals on shorter cruises here, we also wanted to include this trip for under $400 for a five-night cruise.
-Departing Port Everglades (Fort Lauderdale) on the Independence of the Seas, passengers will stop in Cozumel and Cococay — Royal Caribbean’s private island.
-The trip is right after Thanksgiving, so you might put on a few pounds following a big holiday meal with a cruise vacation.
+While we have a number of deals on shorter cruises here, we also wanted to include this trip for under $400 for a four-night cruise.
+Departing Port Everglades (Fort Lauderdale) on the Oasis of the Seas, passengers will stop in Labadee, Haiti — Royal Caribbean’s private slice of the island.
+The trip is right before Thanksgiving, so you might put on a few pounds with a cruise right before the big holiday meal.
 Learn more about this trip.

-7 Night Caribbean Cruise From Miami on Carnival
+6 Night Caribbean Cruise From Fort Lauderdale on Carnival

-Want the best deal on a cruise?
-We found this trip departing in September to be the cheapest seven-night trip from Carnival, which is normally among the least expensive cruise lines.
-Forget $500… for less than $400 you can take a week cruise with four stops — Grand Cayman, Roatan, Belize City, and Cozumel.
-You will be hard pressed to find a better deal than this, which costs less than $60 per night for an interior cabin on a per-person basis.
+Forget $500… for less than $400 (and nearly $300), you can take a six-night cruise with stops in Nassau, Amber Cove, and Cozumel.
+You will be hard pressed to find a better deal than this, which costs less than $55 per night for an interior cabin on a per-person basis.
 Learn more about this trip.

 7 Night Caribbean Cruise From Miami on MSC